pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 We've selected an alternative to jekyll, called [quarto](https://quarto.org).
 In order to activate Quarto you need to set a number of items yourself.

-- Create a file `_quarto.yml` into the new git repository, with this content:
+- Create a file `_quarto.yml` into the new Git repository, with this content:

 ```yaml
 project: